Kanakeshwar

 Shree Kshetra Kanakeshwar (Hindi: श्री क्षेत्र कनकेश्वर), on the Konkan coast near Alibag, is a popular place, famous for its cool climate and the old temple of Shiva.
-The temple is situated on a small hill near the village of Mapgaon and village Zirad which is almost 12 km and 15 km from Alibag respectively.
+The temple is situated on a small hill near the village of Mapgaon which is almost 12 km from Alibag.
 The hill is almost 1200 feet high and one has to climb 650 steps to reach the temple.

 The temple of Kanakeshwar is very beautiful; it is a Hoysala style structure.
 It has two parts: Sabhamandapa and Gabhara (Sanctum sanctorum).
 A water tank, called a "Pushkarni", has water almost throughout the year.
 The daily rituals lord Shiva are performed by Gurav family from Village Zirad.
 They perform rituals in main temple followed by rituals of surrounding lord Shiva temples.

 While climbing from Mapgoan, in the mid of the hill one can see "Nagobacha Tappa" (a Place of Snakes) and the famous step called "Devachi Payari" named because, it is said, God himself stepped here after the construction of the temple and the steps.
-One can also see Gaymandi (Sculpture of a Cow).
+One can also see Gaymandi (Sculpture of a Cow), Coastline of Arabian Sea, Khanderi Fort villages nearby and Rashtriya Chemicals and Fertilizers, Thal Unit.

-While climbing hill from Village Zirad, one can see Coastline of Arabian Sea, Khanderi Fort villages nearby and Rashtriya Chemicals and Fertilizers, Thal Unit.
-One can also see Temple Patrubai and Sant Manamata Samadhi.
+While climbing hill from Village Zirad, one can see the Temples of Patrubai and Sant Manamata Samadhi.

 The hill and the surroundings are good to visit.
 One can see the hilly region and the forest on the hill.
 The other places to see near Kanakeshwar are the Shriram Siddhivinayak Mandir, Shri Kalbhairav Temple, Vishnu Mandir, Maruti Temple, Bramhakund, Temple of Devi Putrubai, Gaymukh and the plateau of Vyaghreshwar (a small temple of Lord Shiva), etc. One can also see stone inscription of 13th Century near Rameshwar Mandir.
-There is tower of mobile companies like Vodafone and Tata Indicom.